CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/02_2_shoebox_p2.md

 <br/><br/>

 ## Set Windows and link to Aperture
-Link your windows layer to a new geometry component and connect it to an "Aperture" component.
-Feel free to turn off the Zone layer for easier access.
+Select the objects in your Window layer and "Set Multiple Geometries" in a new geometry component.
+Connect it to an "Aperture" component.

 ```{image} ../_static/shoebox2/shoebox2_7.png
 :width: 100%